waynodiablo/Oystercard/rails/reviewed_restaurants.md

-# Active Record Associations and Encapsulating business logic in models
+# Active Record associations and encapsulating business logic in the model

 In [YelpV2](yelpv2.md), we are challenged with the following feature: